ray-project/ray/doc/source/serve/deployment-graph.md

 ## Motivation

-Production machine learning serving pipelines are getting longer and wider.
-They often consist of many models collectively making a final prediction.
+Machine learning serving systems are getting longer and wider.
+They often consist of many models to make a single prediction.
 This is common in use cases like image / video content classification and tagging, fraud detection pipeline with multiple policies, multi-stage ranking and recommendation, etc.

 Meanwhile, the size of a model is also growing beyond the memory limit of a single machine due to the exponentially growing number of parameters.
 GPT-3 and sparse feature embeddings in large recommendation models are two prime examples.
-The need of serving large models with disaggregated and distributed inference is rapidly growing.

-We want to leverage the programmable and general purpose distributed computing ability of Ray and double down on its unique strengths (scheduling, communication and shared memory) to facilitate authoring, orchestrating, scaling and deployment of complex serving graphs so a user can program & test multiple models or multiple shards of a single large model dynamically and deploy to production at scale, and able to scale and reconfigure individually.
+Ray has unique strengths suited to distributed inference pipelines: flexible scheduling, efficient communication, and shared memory.
+Ray Serve leverages these strengths to build inference graphs, enabling users to develop complex ML applications locally and then deploy them to production with dynamic scaling and lightweight updates (e.g., for model weights).

-## Design Principles
+## Features
-- Provide the ability to author a DAG of Serve nodes to form a complex inference graph.
-- Graph authoring experience should be fully Python-programmable with support for dynamic selection, control flows, user business logic, etc.
+- Provide the ability to build, test, and deploy a complex inference graph of deployments both locally and on remote cluster.
+The authoring experience is fully Python-programmable and support dynamic control flow and custom business logic, all without writing YAML.
-- Graph can be instantiated and locally executed using tasks and actors API
-- Graph can be deployed as a group where individual nodes can be reconfigured and scaled indepenently.
-- User should not need to write any YAML file to author, run, iterate, and deploy a graph.
-- Have a path for DevOps / MLOps people to take actions on operationalizing a deployment graph with minimal knowledge required of the code.
+- In production, the deployments making up the graph can be reconfigured and scaled dynamically.
+This should enable DevOps/MLOps teams to operate deployment graphs without modifying the underlying code.

 __[Full Ray Enhancement Proposal, REP-001: Serve Pipeline](https://github.com/ray-project/enhancements/blob/main/reps/2022-03-08-serve_pipeline.md)__